 Honestly… you get what you pay for.
 Many free itineraries are pretty basic and just walk you through some of the most “obvious” London sights, with a plan that could have been made by someone who’s not actually been to London but is just decent at operating Google Maps…

 Free itineraries are very linear, they don’t account for the fact that you can’t eat gluten, are on a budget, or don’t like museums.
-How enjoyable could following an itinerary that takes you to the National Gallery for three hours be then?
-Even if the itinerary is free, you’ll still spend loads of time doing research to fill in the blanks of the things you don’t want to do, see or eat.
+How enjoyable is it to follow a free London itinerary that takes you to the National Gallery for three hours if you hate art?
+Even if the itinerary didn’t cost you anything, you’ll still spend loads of time doing research to fill in the blanks of the things you don’t want to do, see or eat.

-I did the opposite with my 3-Day London Itinerary, from the start I created it with alternatives, so that people with different tastes, budgets and desired travel paces could all use it to the fullest.
+I did the opposite with our London Itineraries; from the start, I created them with alternatives so that people with different tastes, budgets and desired travel paces could all use them to the fullest.

 You’re not getting a local experience